19th May, 2022

 This is achieved by lodging an application through the Australian Securities and Investments (ASIC) website.

-Businesses turning over $75,000 or more in revenue each year will need to be registered to collect Goods and Services Tax (GST).
+Businesses with a GST turnover of over $75,000 or more in revenue each year will need to be registered to collect Goods and Services Tax (GST).

 Currently, you can register for GST via the ABR website or through the Business Portal of the ATO website.